ChartIQ/chartiq-react-app/chartiq-react-components/PUBLISHING.md

 Before you publish the components, be sure you have tested your changes and that you are still able to use all the components by importing them into the chartiq-react-app.
 The simplest way to do this is to follow these steps:

 1. Comment out the module.resolve.alias in webpack.config.js
-2. Clean components with `npm run prepublish-clean-components` from root package.json or `npm run clean` in chartiq-react-components/package.json
+1. Clean components with `npm run prepublish-clean-components` from root package.json or `npm run clean` in chartiq-react-components/package.json
+1. Run npm ci to install node_modules
-3. Rebuild components for production with `npm run build:prod` from components package.json
+1. Rebuild components for production with `npm run build:prod` from components package.json
-4. Using copy of the ChartIQ license with with all plugins comment in plugin components and build chartiq-react-app to test.
+1. Using copy of the ChartIQ license with with all plugins comment in plugin components and build chartiq-react-app to test.

 ## Publishing